 “Mrs. Billingsley, please call 9-1-1 immediately.
 Tell them that someone is breaking into the house next door, and the residents are not there.
 I’ll be there in a few minutes.”

 I turned to Jared.
 “I suppose you heard that.
 Ted Loaming is trying to break into the Rios’ house again.
 This time he has a locksmith with him.”

 “You’re going to go there?”

-“Yes.
-I’ll talk to the police.
-I’ll let you know the status.”
+“Yes, and I’ll talk to the police, too.
+I’ll let you know what happened when I get back.”

 I ended the call and left immediately.
 By the time I got to the Rios’ house, the Walnut Creek Police were there and had Ted Loaming, and another man I hadn’t seen before, in handcuffs and ankle restraints and laying face-down on the lawn.
 There was no sign of the locksmith Ted Loaming had hired.

 Mrs. Billingsley saw me and rushed over.
 “The police will want to talk to you.
 I told them that June Rios is missing, and her teenage son has been assigned to CPS.
 Was that okay?”